platformsh/platformsh-docs/docs/src/configuration/services/redis.md

 ### Ephemeral Redis

-The ephemeral Redis service is configured to serve as an LRU cache; its storage isn't persistent.
+The ephemeral Redis service is configured to serve as a cache; its storage isn't persistent.
-It isn't suitable for use except as a disposable cache.

 Data in an ephemeral Redis instance is stored only in memory and thus requires no disk space.
-When the service hits its memory limit, it automatically evicts old cache items according to the [configured eviction rule](#eviction-policy) to make room for new ones.
+When the service hits its memory limit, it automatically evicts cache items according to the [configured eviction rule](#eviction-policy) to make room for new ones.

 Your app must not treat ephemeral Redis as permanent.
 Instead, the cache needs to be regenerated as necessary.